Soli Deo gloria

 Hiccup, who had been content to just stand and not do anything, looked at his cousin with an odd expression on his usually frowning face.
 "Me?" he wondered.

 Snotlout rolled his eyes and waved his hand around in the air and stated flatly, "Yeah, don't flatter yourself."
-This earned both boys odd looks from their peers, including the protective Night Fury, who had been trying to catch a nap, which was really a fruitless effort when there was half a dozen Viking teens clobbering each other.
+This earned both boys odd looks from their peers, including the protective Night Fury, who was trying to catch a nap, which was really a fruitless effort when there was half a dozen Viking teens clobbering each other nearby.

 "Good grief, stand up!"
 Snotlout said disgustedly as he yanked Hiccup's arm up, hoping that the rest of him would follow.
 The four blondes opposite them watched them impatiently.
 Hiccup gulped as he straightened himself up.
 If he didn't hurry, they'd start beating each other up.
 As usual.

 "Okay, so who are we sending over here?"
 Hiccup whispered.
 Snot thought about that for a moment (He probably needs to get the question through his thick skull, thought Hiccup to himself) before answering back quietly, which was a rare thing for Snotlout to do, "Astrid."

 Who else would it be?
 Of course it couldn't have been one of the twins or even Fishlegs who was the size of an ox.
 Yep.
 It just had to be Astrid.

 "Why her?"
 Hiccup asked cautiously.
 He honestly didn't want the older boy to yell in his ear.

 "Well, it's either her, or we can get plowed over by Fatso or a Horn Head," he gestured to their choices.
 "But, you can make another choice.
 Excuse me while I catch an infection from a deep and oozy gash in my arm courtesy of Lump Braids over there."
 Hiccup rolled his eyes at Snot and sighed.
 For once in his brainless life, Snotlout Jorgenson made sense.